How Are Challenge Coins Made?

 CNC Engraving the Die

 The inverse coin design is engraved into steel using CNC machines.
-Test strikes are made to confirm detailed accuracy.

 Heat Treating the Die